 You can also fight criminal charges if your Constitutional rights have been violated.

-Defense Attorney Pedro Bernal has both prosecuted and defended manslaughter cases.
+Manslaughter lawyer Pedro Bernal has both prosecuted and defended manslaughter cases.
 If his team determines that you have been the victim of an illegal search or unlawful arrest he will petition the court to throw out any tainted evidence.

 Without evidence to support its case, the prosecution may be forced to offer a plea deal or throw dismiss the charges against you altogether.